QuadRank: Engineering a High Throughput Rank: Introduction

 \parag{Results.} For both data structures, we implement a number of variants that have different space-time trade-offs.
 When used in a for loop, BiRank is up to 1.5\(\times\) faster than the next-fastest rust implementation of equal size, with the speedup being larger when using many threads.
 Prefetching memory improves the throughput of many libraries by around 1.5\(\times\), and improves BiRank by 2\(\times\).
 In this setting, all methods are bottlenecked by the memory throughput, and BiRank is 2\(\times\) faster than all others because it only needs to read 1 instead of 2 cache lines from RAM.
 Similarly, QuadRank is at least 1.5\(\times\) faster than the next-fastest Rust library, QWT \cite{quad-wavelet-tree}, and 2\(\times\) faster after adding prefetch instructions, again being bottlenecked by the RAM throughput.

 Inspired by genedex \cite{genedex}, we develop QuadFm, a toy-implementation of a count-only FM-index that uses batching, prefetching, and multithreading.
-At 14.4\% overhead (2.29 bits/bp), our implementation is over 1.5\(\times\) faster using QuadRank compared to using QWT's quad vector, and at 100\% space overhead, QuadFm is 4\(\times\) faster than genedex.
+At 14.4\% overhead (2.29 bits/bp), our implementation is over 1.5\(\times\) faster using QuadRank compared to using QWT's quad vector, and at 100\% space overhead, QuadFm is 4\(\times\) faster than genedex, a state-of-the-art FM-index implementation.